helloandre/isthisinagirltalksong/readme.md

 Test out this code running on [http://isthisinagirltalksong.com](http://isthisinagirltalksong.com)

-### HotKeys

-Up and down arrows control which song is highligthed

-Enter plays the currently highlighted song

-Escape clears the search box

 ### Highlights

+ * Up and down arrows control which song is highligthed
+ * Enter plays the currently highlighted song
+ * Escape clears the search box and current search
+ * You can use a ?q=<query> to bookmark/link to searches

+### Technical stuff

-Pulled a complete list of samples from [this site](http://www.illegal-tracklist.net/Main/HomePage).
+ * Pulled a complete list of samples from [this site](http://www.illegal-tracklist.net/Main/HomePage).

-Parsed it and generated the objects.js with parse.php.
+ * Parsed it with built-in DOM traversal/searching in php and generated the objects.js with parse.php. (please don't everybody spam their site with this script)

-All searching done client-side (even works in mobile browsers!)
+ * All searching done client-side (even works in mobile browsers!) by using [jQuery's each](http://api.jquery.com/jQuery.each/) method

-### TODO

-The very next thing to happen is to have an 'autocorrect' feature (closest matching word). but that's harder than 6 hours on a friday night.

-The next step in this is to make lyrics searchable too.
-I have a sneaky suspision this _won't_ be done client-side.
+ * Youtube api stuff done using their [Data API](http://code.google.com/apis/youtube/2.0/reference.html#Searching_for_videos)

 #### License